JFunkyECE/cannon-crusaders-2D/README.md

 # Cannon Crusaders

-First paragraph where you describe your game.
-This should be an engaging summary that highlights the uniqueness of your game, its storyline, main features, and anything else you want potential players or contributors to know.
+Leap into "Cannon Crusaders," the ultimate 2D tank shooter where you blast through waves of speedy ducks with your trusty cannon.
+As your score soars, the challenge mounts with ducks coming faster, turning each shot into a thrilling test of precision and reflexes.

 <p align="center">
   <img src="images/pic1.png" width="400" />